SysProM

 • rename-node — Rename node IDs across all references

-Relationships (2 skills)
+Relationships

 • add-relationship — Create relationships between nodes with specific types